 Scan Electron Microscopy Results.

 Images of scan electron microscopy of both control and test bacteria are shown in Figure 2 to 5.
 The three bacterial isolates with higher corrosive potentials were used for the analysis and their images were compared with the control.
 Compared to control, pitting was the dominant feature observed with respect to corrosion induced by the three microorganisms (Figures 2 to 5).
 Pitting tended to be more dominant in D. vulgaris than with other species.
 It tended to be minimal with P. putida.
-Scanning electron microscopy results showed that there was pitting morphology.
+Scanning electron microscopy results showed that there was pitting morphology.???
+I don`t see.
 Pitting corrosion was observed in the three test metal sheets and there was a little or no corrosion in the control sample.
-Importantly, these bacteria were also able to increase pitting corrosion which could be due to heterogenous biofilm cover and was also a definitive proof of microbial induced corrosion.
-Pitting morphology is a characteristic and visual evidence indicating microbial induced corrosion.
+Importantly, these bacteria were also able to increase pitting corrosion which could be due to heterogenous biofilm cover and was also a definitive proof of microbial induced corrosion???.
+Pitting morphology is a characteristic and visual evidence indicating microbial induced corrosion???.
 Pitting morphology is also a metallurgical finger print definitive proof of the presence of microbial induced corrosion (Pope, 1990, Javed, 2024, Nuhoglu, 2004 and Sun et.al.
 2020).